-The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in March 2013 and May 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in March 2013 and May 2015.
 The 100D is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic G7

 An illustration of the physical size and weight of the Canon 100D and the Panasonic G7 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the G7 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D and the Panasonic G7 are of equal size.
 However, the G7 is slightly heavier (1 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the G7 are weather-sealed.